-How the hip works
+How does the hip joint work?

 To understand why the hip plays such a significant role in function, it is important to understand the design of the joint and how it moves.
 The hip is a ball-and-socket joint connecting the femur, or thighbone, and the pelvis.
-The head of the femur is the “ball,” and the part of the pelvis called the acetabulum is the “socket” (see The Hip Joint).
+The head of the femur is the “ball,” and the part of the pelvis called the acetabulum is the “socket.”
 Covering the ball and lining the socket is a slippery material called cartilage, which cushions the bone and allows the ball and socket to slide smoothly against each other when they move, instead of grinding.
 The ball-and-socket design allows the hip to have a great range of motion: You can bend at the hip and straighten up again; you can rotate your hip to the side; and you can rotate your legs, move them from side to side, and move them back and forth.
 None of this would be possible, of course, without the muscles surrounding the joint, which contract to make it move.
 The muscles also help keep the joint stable.

 The muscles also play another important role.
 The hip is a weight-bearing joint: It helps support your body weight and absorbs some of the impact of activity.
 Your hip withstands forces equal to one-third of your body weight when you stand, three times your body weight when you walk up stairs, and more than four times your body weight when you run.
 When the cartilage is healthy, the muscles are strong, and the joint is stable, those forces are distributed equally across the joint, with the muscles and cartilage absorbing much of the stress.